This chicken pate is yet another great condiment that you can cook in the slow cooker.

 - Turn to high and leave the lid slightly ajar for 1 hour.

 - Transfer the contents of the slow cooker to a food processor.
-Blitz, while gradually adding the butter.
-Process until smooth.
+Blend, while gradually adding the butter.
+Blend until smooth.

 - Add to ramekins leaving a 2cm (0.7 in) gap, allow to cool.